butterfly008/moonwalk/_posts/2023-07-13-Data-analysis-Kaggles.md

 ---

-In this Notebook I will analyse "Part1_Crime_Data.csv" dataset taken from https://data.baltimorecity.gov/: This dataset represents the location and characteristics of major (Part 1) crime against persons such as homicide, shooting, robbery, aggravated assault etc. within the City of Baltimore.
+In this Notebook I will analyse "Part1_Crime_Data.csv" dataset taken from <a href="https://data.baltimorecity.gov">Data Baltimore cityT</a>.
+This dataset represents the location and characteristics of major (Part 1) crime against persons such as homicide, shooting, robbery, aggravated assault etc. within the City of Baltimore.
 Data is updated weekly.
 This is an exploratory analysis.
 The data was last updated May 17, 2023, the original csv file contains 565,726 records and 20 columns.
 Attributes (columns) : CCNO, CrimeDateTime, Location, Description, Inside_Outside, Weapon, Post, Gender, Age, Race, Ethnicity, District, Neighborhood, Latitude, Longitude, Geolocation, Premise, Total_incidents,

 Here below is the link to my kaggle analysis :